codefresh-io/docs.codefresh.io/_docs/new-helm/managed-helm-repository.md

 ## Repo access level

 The managed Helm repository supports two modes of access level: Private and Public.
-By default it is created as private which means read/write access is protected by Codefresh authentication.
+By default, it is created as private which means read/write access is protected by Codefresh authentication.
 You can switch the access level to Public which will make the repository accessible to anonymous users only *for read operations*. write operations always require authentication even when in public access mode.

 ### Setting access level